brscrt/SparkKafkaConsumer/README.md

 This is kafka producer project that produce data for this consumer project: https://github.com/brscrt/KafkaProducer

+This project is a part of [this project](https://github.com/brscrt/Volume-Weighted-Average-Price).

 ## Adding dependencies

 To use libraries .sbt is used.
 This dependecies are needed: